IvanciniGT/elasticSearchTraining/notes/day9.md

 Tomorrow, we will install heartbeat and metric beat...
-    We will send that information to ES thru logstash We will se how to configure a routing algorithm.
+    We will send that information to ES thru logstash We will see how to configure a routing algorithm.
 We will activate monitoring in our cluster thru Kibana And we will do all that with a whole new cluster (big one) that I will provide to you all.